oJPBarbosa/wall-e/README.md

 </p>

 ## 🎯 Description
-A Discord bot appointed to COTUCA's PADEMT servers.
+A (deprecated) Python Discord bot appointed to COTUCA's PADEMT servers.

 ## 🙋 How to use
 ```bash